Fun Things to do in Connecticut – Part II

 For specialty rolls, I prefer Dozo Asian Bistro and Sushi in the Westville section of New Haven, CT.
 The sushi looks as appetizing as it tastes plus it’s big, juicy and delish!

-For those exotic looking specialty rolls, I like to go to Pink Basil in Mystic, CT.
-They never disappoint and the outdoor seating in the Summer is a big plus.
+For those exotic looking specialty rolls, I like to go to Pink Basil in Olde Mystic, CT.
+They never disappoint and the outdoor seating in the warmer months is a huge draw.

-Although pricey, the sushi rolls at the Summer Shack in the Mohegan Sun Casino are to die for.
+Although pricey, the specialty sushi rolls at Sushi Koya in the Mohegan Sun Casino are to die for.

-Me and my S.O. spend alot of time in Lewes, DE, especially as the weather gets warmer.
+Me and my partner James spend a lot of time in Lewes, DE, (because his mother lives there) and especially as the weather gets warmer.
 Last Summer we went to The Cultured Pearl in nearby Rehoboth Beach for the most delicious and colorful sushi in town.
 It’s expensive though, especially during “the Season.”

 When my niece Dimitrica was traveling from North Carolina to Massachusetts for business last year, she stopped in Connecticut to visit me.
 She too is a fan of sushi so I couldn’t help but treat her to one of my local faves: Tokyo Sushi II in North Haven, CT.
 The interior may look like a pizza parlor but the sushi is out-of-this-world good!!!